AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

     ![Component Panel](/help/forms/assets/add-new-component2.png){width="200" align="center"}

-1. Browse the available components and select Text Box component.
+1. Browse the available components and select the Text Box component.

 1. Drag the component by clicking and holding the selected component, then drag it over to the panel area to place it.